John Gorlow

 What might that future look like?
 We are not in the guessing-game business.
 But it’s possible to see two sides of a coin.
 Maybe earnings will continue to rise while deficits deepen.
 Investment will bloom in some sectors while other industries—alternative energy and solar power, for example—stagnate.
 Inflation cools but fiscal imbalances fester.
 Labor markets stay tight while ICE raids fray the workforce in agriculture, hospitality and other service sectors.
 Global demand holds, but trade systems fragment, driving up costs.
 The markets march on, making money, while conditions deteriorate beneath the surface.

 In Q2, the U.S. dollar dropped more than 5%—a meaningful move that caught many off guard.
-But for investors holding unhedged international equities, this decline amplified foreign stock returns.
-This is not about predicting currency moves.
-It’s a clear example of how global diversification—done thoughtfully—acts as a built-in hedge.
-It doesn’t require a market call.
-It just requires discipline.
+But for investors holding unhedged international equities, the decline amplified returns.
+This isn’t about predicting currency swings.
+It’s a clear reminder that global diversification—when done thoughtfully—acts as a built-in hedge.
+No market calls required.
+Just discipline.

-Inflation-protected securities (TIPS) offer another smart layer of defense.
-They may not be flashy, but they do what few assets can; compensate directly when inflation rises.
-That makes them one of the most transparent and reliable tools for preserving purchasing power over time.
+Inflation-protected securities (TIPS) offer another layer of defense.
+They don’t make headlines, but they do something few assets can: compensate directly when inflation rises.
+That makes them one of the clearest, most dependable tools for preserving purchasing power over time.

 If you’d like to review your portfolio or revisit any part of your financial plan, please contact us.
 We’re here to help.